nthnn/VoxHAUT-Roamer/README.md

 # VoxHAUT Pet Robot on ESP8266

 VoxHAUT combines various technologies such as the _ESP8266 NodeMCU 1.0 microcontroller unit_, the _ESP8266 L293DD Motor Shield_, _AHT20 and BMP280 sensor_, _JQ8400 audio synthesis module_, _OLED 0.96 inch display_, and _HR-SC04 ultrasonic sensor_.
-Designed to function as a pet companion, VoxHAUT integrates seamlessly with Android and desktop applications through a Wi-Fi connection, enabling users to interact and communicate with it effectively.
+Designed to function as a pet companion, VoxHAUT integrates seamlessly with Android through a Wi-Fi connection, enabling users to interact and communicate with it effectively.

 <p align="center">
     <img src="assets/voxhaut/voxhaut_isometric.jpg" width="350" />